jacobkap/ucrbook/docs/10_ucr_county.md

 In the above three tables we looked at what happens if a single month is missing.
 Below we'll look at the results of simulating when between 1 and 9 months are missing for an agency.
 Table \@ref(tab:countyPhillyMurderMonthsMissing) looks at murder in Philadelphia again but now randomizes removing between 1 and 9 months of the year and interpolating the annual murder count using the current method.
 For each number of months removed I run 10,000 simulations.[^ucr_county-8] Given that I am literally randomly choosing which months to say are missing, I am assuming that missing data is missing completely at random.
 This is a very bold assumption and one that is the best-case scenario since it means that missing data is not related to crimes, police funding/staffing, or anything else relevant.
 So you should read the below tables as the most optimistic (and thus likely wrong) outcomes.

-[^ucr_county-8]: This is actually more than I need to run to get the same results but it's easier to run many simulations than to math out how many I actually need to find all possible combinations of missing months.
+[^ucr_county-8]: This is actually more than I need to run to get the same results..

 For each number of months reported the table shows the actual annual murder (which never changes) and the imputed mean, median, modal, minimum, and maximum annual murder count.
 As a function of the randomization, the imputed mean is always nearly identical to the real value.
 The most important columns, I believe, are the minimum and maximum imputed value since these show the worst-case scenario - that is, what happens when the month(s) least like the average month is replaced.
 Since as researchers we should try to minimize the harm caused from our work if it is wrong, I think it is safest to assume that if data is missing it is missing in the worst possible way.
 While this is a conservative approach, doing so otherwise leads to the greatest risk of using incorrect data, and incorrect results - and criminology is a field important enough to necessitate this caution.